DID YOU KNOW...

 The average adult gets 250mg of magnesium from their diet per day.

-I feel a great deal of difference in clarify of mind.
+I feel a great deal of difference in the clarity of my mind.
 I feel sharper.
 This has been of great help in the midst of my high stress work environment too.

 — Cesar Rivera, June 11, 2020